top of page

 Above are Dark (silver penciled) Brahma pullets at 2, and 5 months of age.
 You can see how the penciling pattern evolves with age.
 Below is the pullet I showed in 2022 at her fist show where she won best of breed (at 7 mos old), which she did in every show she was entered in that show season.
 Below right is the same pullet at 11 months old, just coming out of a molt at North Eastern National Congress show in Massachusetts, January 2023.
 She won reserve best of variety, where she lost reserve best of breed to her brother.

-Above are 2020 and 2021 Salmon Brahma hens.
-Going into the 8th generation I am seeing significant improvements each year.
+Below are 2020 and 2021 Salmon Brahma hens.
+Now going into the 10th generation I am seeing significant improvements each year.

 bottom of page